Simon Jenkins: Opinions

 In April 2009, The Guardian withdrew one of Jenkins's articles from its website after African National Congress leader and South African president-elect Jacob Zuma sued the paper for defamation.
 The Guardian issued an apology, and settled the libel case for an undisclosed sum.

 In February 2010, Jenkins argued in a Guardian article that British control over the Falkland Islands was an "expensive legacy of empire" and should be handed over to the Argentinian government.
 He argued that they could be leased back under the supervision of the United Nations and that the 2,500 or so Falkland Islanders should not have "an unqualified veto on British government policy".

 In a piece in The Guardian in June 2010 he wrote that the government should "cut [defence], all £45 billion of it. ...
 With the end of the Cold War in the 1990s that threat [of global communism] vanished."
 In August 2016 he wrote in The Guardian in support of NATO membership, saying: "It is a real deterrent, and its plausibility rests on the assurance of collective response".

-Jenkins claims to have voted for the UK to remain within the European Union in the 2016 United Kingdom European Union membership referendum, arguing in The Guardian that leaving would provide Germany with dominance over the remainder of the union: "It would leave Germany effectively alone at the head of Europe, alternately hesitant and bullying".
+Jenkins said he voted for the UK to remain within the European Union in the 2016 United Kingdom European Union membership referendum, arguing in The Guardian that leaving would provide Germany with dominance over the remainder of the union: "It would leave Germany effectively alone at the head of Europe, alternately hesitant and bullying".

 Soon after Rishi Sunak became Prime Minister, Jenkins wrote that his aides were "young, sneakered, tieless image-makers, and fiercely loyal to him."
 They were "special advisers, thinktanks and lobby groups isolated from the world outside."

 Jenkins has consistently argued against Western military intervention in and support for Ukraine in the Russo-Ukrainian War.
 Before the outbreak of the Russian invasion in January 2022, amid heightened tensions, Jenkins wrote a pair of columns arguing that the United Kingdom should stay out of the "border dispute", one he argues is a direct result of 'NATO expansionism'.
 In 2023, he wrote a column discouraging the supplying of jets as military aid.
 In early 2024, he wrote that NATO was growing reckless in the conflict, as the war reached a "predictable stalemate".
-Jenkins has been criticized for his opinions on Ukraine by many journalists and commentators, examples including Mark Laity and Oz Katerji.
+Jenkins has been criticised for his opinions on Ukraine by some journalists and commentators, including Mark Laity.

-In May 2024, following the local elections, he wrote calling metro mayors a "farce of local democracy" advocating their abolition.
+In May 2024, following the local elections, he wrote calling metro mayors a "farce of local democracy" and advocating their abolition.